top of page

 How do you practise mindfulness?

 Mindfulness practice has formal elements (meditation) & informal elements (shorter exercises to help us cope with difficult situations in daily life).
 Informal practice also means simply learning to be present, moment by moment, in everyday life.
-We need regular practice to build up mindfulness skills, but we should gradually start to feel the benefits in all areas of our lives.
-Whether practicing formally or informally, key elements are intention, attention & attitude.
+We need regular practice to build up mindfulness skills, but we gradually start to feel the benefits in all areas of our lives.
+Key elements are intention, attention & attitude.
 We begin with the intention to be mindful & adopt an attitude of openness & kindness as we pay attention to our present moment experience, whatever it contains.

 What is mindfulness meditation?